Why You Still Feel Stressed — Even When Life’s Calmed Down

 You take action: you speak up, solve the problem, write the email, hold it together.

-Or you don’t, because you’re scared or silenced.
+Or you don’t, because you’re scared, silenced or overwhelmed.
 But your body still mobilises.
 It just holds it inside.

 You don’t scream, shake, cry, run, or collapse in a safe lap.